grafana/grafana/docs/sources/features/datasources/loki.md

 ## Templating

-Instead of hard-coding things like server, application and sensor name in you metric queries you can use variables in their place.
-Variables are shown as dropdown select boxes at the top of the dashboard.
-These dropdowns makes it easy to change the data being displayed in your dashboard.
+Instead of hard-coding things like server, application and sensor name in your metric queries, you can use variables in their place.
+Variables are shown as drop-down select boxes at the top of the dashboard.
+These drop-down boxes make it easy to change the data being displayed in your dashboard.

 Checkout the [Templating](/reference/templating) documentation for an introduction to the templating feature and the different types of template variables.

 ## Annotations

-You can use any non metric Loki query as a source of annotations.
-Log content will be used annotation text so there is no need for additional mapping.
+You can use any non-metric Loki query as a source for annotations.
+Log content will be used as annotation text, so there is no need for additional mapping.

 > Note: Annotations for Loki are only available in Grafana v6.4+